Skip to main content

 Scope

-Install a continuous air barrier that is fully aligned with (touching) the ceiling insulation.
+Install a continuous air barrier that is fully aligned with (touching) the insulation installed on top of the ceiling (on the attic floor) in a vented attic:

-• The air barrier could consist of drywall that is taped and sealed at seams, or another durable, solid surface like plywood or OSB, or house wrap that is sealed at the seams.
+• The air barrier could consist of drywall that is taped and sealed at seams, or another durable, solid surface like plywood or OSB, or house wrap or a smart vapor retarder membrane that is sealed at the seams.
 Kraft-paper, paper products, or other materials that tear easily should not be used.

-• If spray foam insulation is used, the spray foam can serve as the air barrier if it is at least 5.5 inches thick if open-cell or at least 1.5 inches thick if closed-cell spray foam insulation.
+• If spray foam insulation is used, the spray foam can serve as the air barrier if it is at least 5.5 inch thick open-cell or at least 1.5 inch thick closed-cell spray foam insulation.

 • Install an air barrier that is continuous and in full contact with the insulation.

-• ENERGY STAR specifies that the air barrier be installed at either the interior or exterior surface of the ceiling insulation in Climate Zones 1-3; or at the interior surface of the ceiling insulation in IECC Climate Zones 4-8 (ENERGY STAR).
+• ENERGY STAR specifies that the air barrier can be installed at either the interior or exterior surface of the ceiling insulation in Climate Zones 1-3, but should be at the interior surface of the ceiling insulation in IECC Climate Zones 4-8 (ENERGY STAR).

-• Install an air barrier at the vertical edges of the insulation at the attic eaves in all climate zones using a wind baffle that extends to the full height of the insulation in every rafter bay or a tabbed baffle in each bay with a soffit vent.
-The baffle will also prevent wind from washing through the insulation in adjacent bays.
+• Install an air barrier at the vertical edges of the insulation at the attic eaves in all climate zones using a wind baffle that extends to the full height of the insulation in every rafter bay or a tabbed baffle in each bay with a soffit vent that prevents wind washing in adjacent bays.
 Install wind baffles with the minimum code required clearance between the baffle and the roof deck.

 Description